Knowledge Level: Intermediate

 Indoor trainers such as turbos and rollers are an option but finding the motivation to toil away in solitude on one of these devices can be tough.
 The warmth, dry and social side of a gym or health club certainly has an appeal during the winter months and, especially if you already have a membership, it makes sense to use it.

-Strength work and flexibility work is great, especially if you follow this routine but what about the wide range of group exercise classes that most gyms and health clubs offer?
-Here we give you the low-down on what to expect from a range of classes and, with input from Phil Burt, lead physiotherapist with the Great Britain Cycling Team and consultant physiotherapist to Team Sky, and Martin Evans, head of strength and conditioning with the Great Britain Cycling Team, how much benefit they’ll be for your cycling.
+Strength work and flexibility work is great, especially if you follow these routines, but what about the wide range of group exercise classes that most gyms and health clubs offer?
+Here we give you the low-down on what to expect from a range of classes and, with input from Phil Burt, lead physiotherapist with the Great Britain Cycling Team and Martin Evans, head of strength and conditioning with the Great Britain Cycling Team, how much benefit they will be for your cycling.

 What is it?

 Spinning is a group cycling class on fixed gear (you can’t stop pedalling) bikes with heavy flywheels.
 Resistance is self-regulated but cues for raising or lowering it are given by the instructor.
 On most Spinning bikes the resistance adjustment mechanism is fairly basic and doesn’t allow you to quantify the load.
 Cadence is governed by the beat of the music but the instructor may also ask you to double or half the tempo.